carbon-design-system/carbon-website-archive/src/content/guidelines/motion/resources.md

     - Do user actions receive immediate feedback that's seen and felt?
     - Do my micro-interactions use ease-out on user input?
     - Do my micro-interactions fall within a static duration ranging from 60 - 100ms?
-    - If there are large, or full screen, transitions in your product, are some elements continuous to guide the user?
+    - If there are large or full screen transitions in your product, are some elements continuous to guide the user?

 3. Is your motion meticulous?
     - Did you use the appropriate easing curves?